 Roofing Styles: Regular, Boxed-Eave, and Vertical

-The choice of roofing style for your carport can have a significant impact on its aesthetics and functionality.
+The choice of roofing style, including the regular roof style, for your carport can have a significant impact on its aesthetics and functionality.
 The regular-style carport is the most economical option and features a rounded, barn-shaped roof.
 It provides reliable protection against the elements and can be customized to fit your specific needs.
 Boxed-eave covered parking structures have a roof sheeting that runs lengthwise, similar to the regular-style carport.

 However, the roof slopes straight down from the peak, giving it a more modern and streamlined appearance.
-Vertical roof carports have roof sheeting that runs up and down, allowing for better snow and rain runoff.
+Vertical metal roofs in carports have roof sheeting that runs up and down, allowing for better snow and rain runoff.
 This style is recommended for larger carport sizes and areas with heavy snowfall.

 Adding Storage Solutions to Your Carport